aryasoni98/InfraGenius/docs/architecture/system-design.md

 - **Recovery Point**: < 15 minutes
 - **Error Rate**: < 0.1%

-This architecture provides a solid foundation for a scalable, reliable, and maintainable DevOps/SRE MCP Server that can grow with user demand and business requirements.
+This architecture provides a solid foundation for a scalable, reliable, and maintainable DevOps/SRE MCP Server that can grow with user demand and community requirements.